 Centralised and consistent communication

-Communication plays a key role in the implantation of a successful dealer self-auditing process, regardless of the funder type.
+Communication plays a key role in the implementation of a successful dealer self-auditing process, regardless of the funder type.
 Once the deployment has been introduced, regular communication must be provided, with a consistent and clear message about the benefits and the process.